danmilgram/trending-repos-ui/README.md

 # trending-repos-ui
 Vue project that connects to trending-repos-api to show trending Github repositories.

+Also allows to mark favourites repos and save them in a Smart Contract.

 # how to run?
 1. Install NPM
-1. Install dependecies with *npm-install*
+2. Install dependecies with *npm-install*
+3. Install Ganache, Metamask
+4. Configure Metamask with Ganache accounts
-2. Run with *npm run serve*
+5. Run with *npm run serve*

-1. truffle init & config ganache
-2. truffle compile
-3. truffle migrate
+# how to run contract unit tests?
+Once you have truffle dependency installed, you should run *truffle test* to run the unit tests.